dnlmkhlv/it-solutions-website/README.md

 # it-solutions-website-template
-IT solutions company website template built with HTML and CSS.
+Fully responsive IT solutions company website template built with HTML and CSS.

 ## IT Solutions Website Template
 You can use this IT solutions website as a template for your company's website.
 This template is designed to be easily customizable, allowing you to add your own content, links, and styling to make your website look unique.